d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/01_development_with_qemu.md

 Download QEMU source from official git:

-Note: For new, QEMU 5.2.0 is used through this repo
+Note: For now, QEMU 5.2.0 is used through out this repo.

 ```
 git clone https://git.qemu.org/git/qemu.git